Mobee-App/documentation/docs/documentation-api/mobee-installation-guide/Installation-guide.md

 ## Salesforce AppExchange Package

-To seamlessly install the Mobee App Package from the AppExchange, follow the steps below:
+To install the Mobee App Package from the AppExchange, follow the steps below:

 ## 1. **Navigate to Mobee App Page:**
    - Launch your web browser.